capi1O/fix-mod-date/README.md

 - `r` or `--recursive`: recursive level for processing directories. default = `1`
 - `i` or `--ignore`: file names to ignore. default = [] but OS files .DS_Store, .Spotlight-V100, .Trashes, ehthumbs.db and Thumbs.db are ignored by default.
 - `f` or `--fallback`: use file OS modification time if time not found in file contents.
+- `d` or `--directory`: update the directories modification time based on the files it contains.

 # supported file types